Estimation of block sparsity in compressive sensing: Block Sparsity Measures

-{\bf Remark 1.} Note that the first term in (\ref{2.2}) is a result of the fact that $\mathbf{x}$ is not exactly block $k$-sparse, while the second term quantifies the recovery error due to the measurement noise.
-When the block size $d=1$, this Lemma goes to the conventional CS result for sparse signals.
+\\ {\bf Remark 1.} Note that the first term on the right-hand side of (\ref{2.2}) results from the fact that $\mathbf{x}$ is not exactly block $k$-sparse, while the second term quantifies the recovery error due to the measurement noise.
+When the block size $d=1$, this lemma goes to the conventional CS result for non-block sparse signal recovery.
 Explicit use of block sparsity reduces the required number of measurements from $\mathrm{O}(kd\ln(eN/kd))$ to $\mathrm{O}(k\ln(eN/kd))$ by $d$ times.\\